manuelosos/collective-variables_testing/documentation/workflow.md

 # Basic Usage

-The testpipeline can be called from the command line by the main.py method.
+The testpipeline can be called from the command line by the `start_testpipeline.py` script.
 The arguments for the runs can either be provided via the cli or they can be specified in an additional `CONFIG.json` file.
 All the cli arguments are optional keyword parameters.